Shuffle/Shuffle/.github/install-guide.md

 # Local development installation
 Local development is pretty straight forward with **ReactJS** and **Golang**.
 This part is intended to help you run the code for development purposes.

+1. Fork the project!
+This allows for pull-requests to Shuffle.
+2. Find the part below that matches what you want to change (e.g. frontend)
+3. Run that part locally - NOT in Docker

-**PS: You have to stop the Backend Docker container to get this one working** **PPS: Use the "Launch" branch when developing to get it set up easier**
+**PS: You have to stop the Backend Docker container to get the backend running** **PPS: Use the "launch" branch when developing to get it set up easier**

 ## Frontend - ReactJS /w cytoscape
 http://localhost:3000 - Requires [npm](https://nodejs.org/en/download/)/[yarn](https://yarnpkg.com/lang/en/docs/install/#debian-stable)/your preferred manager.
 Runs independently from backend.